jiawen-zhu/ViPT/README.md

 ## Bixtex
-If you find ViPT is helpful for your reseach, please consider citing:
+If you find ViPT is helpful for your research, please consider citing:

 ```bibtex
 @inproceedings{ViPT,